Ferrys93de/UniTyLab-Thesis-Template/template/90-Document/92-Tutorial.typ

 It is recommended to not touch this folder.

 === Assets
-All your needed assets, like images, can be copied and used form the folder assets.
+All your needed assets, like images, can be copied and used from the folder assets.

 === Utilities
 A folder which you can use to store utilities you like.

 === Language
-For now the template only supports English.
+For now, the template only supports English.

 == Management of Sources